Why In-House Legal Roles in Queensland Are the Career Move of 2025

 Your Next Step

-If you’re ready to explore the best in-house legal jobs Brisbane and Queensland have to offer, keep an eye on our current opportunities or contact Alex or Sophie for a confidential discussion on what your ideal in-house role looks like.
+If you’re ready to explore the best in-house legal jobs Brisbane and Queensland have to offer, keep an eye on our current opportunities or contact Alex or Jennifer for a confidential discussion on what your ideal in-house role looks like.

 Alex Correa Executive – We are specialists in-house legal recruitment Queensland-wide.